 We see giving as an important expression of our trust in God, a joyful response to His love for us which enables us to grow in faith.

-Regular giving: The work of St Paul's is funded through the generosity of members of the church family, so we encourage regular giving.
-Almost 90% of giving at St Paul’s is via a Standing Order, or a similar arrangement.
-This enables givers to directly control their regular contributions and assists us with our financial planning.
-Please go to the Forms page to download a Bankers Order.
+The work of St Paul's is funded through the generosity of members of the church family, so we encourage regular giving which greatly assists us with our financial planning.
+Regular giving can be set up in any one of three easy ways:

 Boost your giving by 25% for no extra cost: UK tax payers can usually make a Gift Aid Declaration so St Paul’s can claim a further 25% of each gift from the Government.
 This simple form requires only your name, address, and signature and confirmation you are a current UK tax payer.
 Please download a Gift Aid Declaration Form and return to John Woolley.